Klemet/Calibration_PnET_DIVERSE/calibrationJupyterBook/.ipynb_checkpoints/intro-checkpoint.md

 ➡️ **📖 If you simply want to inform yourself as to the calibration process, just keep reading !**

 ➡️ **💻 If you want to run the code used for this calibration process on your own computer (for example, to calibrate new species for your own study area), read the instructions of [the readme of the repository](https://github.com/Klemet/Calibration_PnET_DIVERSE/blob/main/README.md)**.
-They will help you deploy a Docker image on your computer that will contains the entire environment (including LANDIS-II) used for this calibration in a couple of minutes.
+They will help you deploy a Docker image on your computer that will contains the entire environment (including LANDIS-II) used for this calibration within minutes.

 **📖 Happy reading !**